Prepare your generator for tornado season with maintenance and fuel checklist

 Knowing your region’s peak season determines when to start generator tornado season preparation:

 Dixie Alley deserves special attention.
 This region (Alabama, Mississippi, Tennessee, Georgia, Arkansas) sees tornadoes year-round, with a spring peak that often produces the strongest storms.
-Nighttime tornadoes are more common here than anywhere else in the country, making backup power tornado readiness for weather radios and phone charging even more critical.
+Nighttime tornadoes are more common in the Southeast than in the Plains and Midwest, making backup power tornado readiness for weather radios and phone charging even more critical.

 Generator tornado season preparation in Dixie Alley should be year-round, with a full maintenance check in January and fuel stocks refreshed monthly during peak months.